Fiona-J-W/cpp_tutorial/src/07_classes2.md

 	// but don't do that!
 	example_3(int i1, int i2): i2{i2}, i1{i1} {}

-	// This is undefined behavior because i2 is
+	// This would  be undefined behavior because i2 is
 	// read before it is initialized.
 NEVER do that!!

 	//example_3(int i): i2{i}, i1{i2} {}

 	int i1;
 	int i2;
 };